yamato97/science/Born_model.md

 ## Born model

 In a dielectric medium, a scholar potential  $\phi$ occurs from a charge distribution.
-We consider the work, $\delta W$, needed to increase the uniform charge density throughout the distribution by $\delta\phi$.
+We consider the work, $\delta W$, needed to increase the uniform charge density throughout the distribution by $\delta\rho$.
 This work equals to the increase of energy:
 $$
 \delta W = \int_V \phi (\mathbf{r})\delta \rho dV  \tag{1}
 $$